wencio/wencio/README.md

 You can click the Preview link to take a look at your changes.
 --->👋 Hi, I’m @wencio
 - 👀 I’m interested in full stack and blockchain development
-- 🌱 I’m currently learning Python and React
+- 🌱 I’m currently learning JavaScript, Solidity, Truffle, Python and React
 - 💞️ I’m looking to collaborate on Crypto Developments
 - 📫 How to reach me wdannimartinez@gmail.com